alecmp/DataSecurity/README.md

-# Steganographer
+# StegoPoliba
-An Android application which allows users to hide text or image within the image and be able to share it using external messaging applications.
-In addition to that, users are able to extract the embedded text or image from the stegoed image.
+An Android application which allows users to hide text or image within an image combining AES encryption and steganography.
+In addition to that, users are able share it or extract the embedded text or image from a receveid stegoed image.
 This establishes a secure way to share a classified message.
-The steganography is performed by encrypting the message using random 24-bit key and the message is embedded using Least Significant Bit (LSB) algorithm.
-The high resolution of cover image enables to hide approximately 560 MB of message.
+The backend relies on Firebase Realtime Database and Firebase Cloud Storage.